The 8th Night: Filming

-Filming began on May 19, 2019 and was wrapped up on September 26, 2019.
-The film was shot in Suwon, Incheon, Paju, Daejeon, Daegu, Yeongyang-gun and Kazakhstan.
+Filming began on May 19, 2019, and was wrapped up on September 26, 2019.
+The film was shot in Suwon, Incheon, Paju, Daejeon, Daegu, Yeongyang County and Kazakhstan.
 It was set to release in 2020 but was postponed due to COVID-19.

 Reception

 Sarah Musnicky, writing in Nightmarish Conjurings, rated it with 4.5/5 stars and wrote that the screenplay is 'incredibly thoughtful' as it kept the audience guessing.
-She opined, "The writing helps to elevate the story beyond a typical “save the day” scenario."
+She opined, "The writing helps to elevate the story beyond a typical "save the day" scenario."
 Musnicky also praised the performances of the cast because in her opinion that really helped the development of characters.
 Praising the FX makeup and the VFX, she penned, "And its in that simplicity that I think the Makeup and VFX teams really shone."
 Concluding the review Musnicky expressed, "Altogether, The 8th Night is a strong contender for one of my favorite films of 2021."

 Johnny Loftus, writing for Decider, praised Nam Da-reum's performance.
 He opined that The 8th Night, was a well-made film which eschews 'big scares' and 'jump scenes' for a 'suitably creepy' juxtaposition of the supernatural and mundane.
 Ending his write-up, he wrote, "A different film might fling the door to Hell open with a little more flair, but The 8th Night still drives at its central conceit with subtle notes of character and spirit world mystery."

 For JumpCut Online, Nguyen Le said the film has "the style, the startles and the sight to certify deeper currents" despite an overly rapid pacing and average English subtitling work that can cause details to be lost.
 He ended his 3.5/5 review by saying this is a film "you should, at least once, give the time of day to."

 Writing for Culture Mix, Carla Hay opined that The 8th Night has innovative cinematography and visual effects making the film an above average horror film.
-Hay wrote that the film with solid plot overcame decoration over content scenes, and suspenseful and surprising twists made up for the film’s messy climax.
-Ending the review Hay said, "The 8th Night has enough captivating mystery and horror that viewers, confused or not, shouldn’t get easily bored from watching this movie."
+Hay wrote that the film with solid plot overcame decoration over content scenes, and suspenseful and surprising twists made up for the film's messy climax.
+Ending the review Hay said, "The 8th Night has enough captivating mystery and horror that viewers, confused or not, shouldn't get easily bored from watching this movie."